 At Mobile World Congress this year, Sophos security researcher, James Lyne, demonstrated how cybercriminals can easily compromise mobile devices and Internet-connected closed-circuit cameras (CCTV), hacking into an Android tablet over Wi-Fi to record video and audio.

 “Considering how most organizations are still struggling with Bring Your Own Device (BYOD), the challenges of the IoT comes at the worst of times, particularly when you consider that the IoT includes consumer devices that IT may be forced to support for business purposes,” he warned.

 Last year’s HP Fortify Report warned 80 percent of connected IoT devices lacked sufficiently complex passwords, leaving them vulnerable to attack.
 Other security weaknesses included lack of encryption and user account ID protection.

 “IoT offers previously unimaginable connectivity and applications, yet the ease of deployment and the desire to innovate often override security concerns,” warns Singh.

-Orange Business Services offers 400 consultants, eight security operations centers and 15 research and development facilities to help you ensure your IoT products are secured.
+Orange Business offers 400 consultants, eight security operations centers and 15 research and development facilities to help you ensure your IoT products are secured.
 Or explore recent research from Orange Labs here.

 Jon Evans is a highly experienced technology journalist and editor.
 He has been writing for a living since 1994.
 These days you might read his daily regular Computerworld AppleHolic and opinion columns.
 Jon is also technology editor for men's interest magazine, Calibre Quarterly, and news editor for MacFormat magazine, which is the biggest UK Mac title.
 He's really interested in the impact of technology on the creative spark at the heart of the human experience.
 In 2010 he won an American Society of Business Publication Editors (Azbee) Award for his work at Computerworld.